SENERGY-Platform/client-connector-lib/README.md

 connector-client
 ================

-Client library for users wanting to integrate their personal IoT project / device with the SEPL platform.
+Client library for users wanting to integrate their personal IoT project / device with the SENERGY platform.

 Compatible with Python >= 3.5.3.